lifesizehuman/avana/README.md

 # avana

-A student homework assignment by Slater Combes
+A homework assignment by Slater Combes

 A Language Interpretation and Recognition Iterface